 Stakeholder Participants Key concerns expressed (Round 1 Consultations) Meghalaya Basin Development Authority (MBDA) OSD, MBDA, Shri.
 Augustus S. Suting, Shri.
 Lam Shabong Highlighted on the key activities under IBDLP and LAMP Highlighted on the status of various hydrological resources in the state and the potential areas for conserving the key water sources especially those that act as a source of domestic water as well as for livelihood of the people.
-Soil and Water Assistant Soil and • Highlighted the need for watershed management in the state, Conservation Department (SWCD) WaterConservationOfficer,ShriN.G.S particularly watershed management which can help address environmental degradation and disruption of livelihoods.
+Soil and Water Assistant Soil and • Highlighted the need for watershed management in the state, Conservation Water Conservation particularly watershed management which can help address Department (SWCD) Officer, Shri N.G.S environmental degradation and disruption of livelihoods.